miguelmota/miguelmota.github.io/content/blog/getting-started-with-wireguard.md

 The `[Interface]` section is for configuration the new WireGuard interface we are creating.

-- `Address` is the private network IP address that we're assigning to for this network interface.
+- `Address` is the private network IP address range that we're assigning to for this network interface.
 - `PrivateKey` is your client's private key.
 - `DNS` is the DNS resolve to use.